Expert Neonatologists in Cedar Rapids

 NICU Follow-Up Care

-To ease your concerns and guide you through the next several months after bringing your baby home from the NICU, St. Luke's monitors the development of infants who have encountered difficulties during or after birth.
+To ease your concerns and guide you through the next several months after bringing your baby home from the NICU, St. Luke's monitors the development of high risk infants that meet certain guidelines who have encountered difficulties during or after birth.
 Our comprehensive follow-up program is designed just for NICU babies.
 Each visit provides an opportunity to discuss your concerns.

 - Our expert follow-up team includes a pediatric nurse practitioner and a pediatric physical therapist/developmental specialist.